Vlad-Cusnir/js-courses/README.md

 ## Don't forget!!

 You can always take the contents of the `react` folder in this repo and move them anywhere, run `npm install` and everything will still work (just make sure you are running all terminal commands in the right folder!!!!!).

+## After course 5

+We now have boardgames in db.json and we have yup as a validator, here are the docs to yup: [Yup Github](https://github.com/jquense/yup?tab=readme-ov-file#schemavalidatesyncvalue-any-options-object-infertypeschema)

+Don't forget to `npm install`!